 I have been living in Sanur on and off since 2014.
-Sanur is where I landed when I took my first solo trip in 2010, I first got my job as a scuba diving instructor in 2013, and I met life partner Bryan in 2014.
+Sanur is where I landed when I took my first solo trip in 2010, got my first job as a scuba diving instructor in 2013, and eventually settled down and made it my home.

 We also find Sanur to be conveniently located close to the airport, supermarkets, shopping malls, and movie theaters.
-With distance from Denpasar to Sanur being just 30 minutes, Sanur’s central location and budget-friendly community are huge draws to many visitors and expats alike.
+With distance from Denpasar to Sanur being just 30 minutes, Sanur’s central location and budget-friendly community are advantages for many visitors and expats alike.

 While Sanur area is admittedly not the “hot spot” when it comes to Bali attractions, it still offers a handful of reasons to visit this “sleepy” town.

 The Best of Things to See and Do in Sanur Bali

 Enjoy the Calm, Relaxing Waters

 Unlike the popular surfing destinations such as Canggu or Kuta on the west coast of Bali, Sanur has much calmer water, as the surfs are far from the beach and accessible only by boat.
-The water close to the beach is mostly flat year-round, free from waves, surge or surfs.
+The water close to the shore is mostly flat year-round, free from waves, surge or surfs.
 The water condition in Sanur is definitely optimal for any stand-up paddle boarding fans!

 You can rent a SUP board on Sanur beach for Rp 100,000/hr.
 SUPing is definitely one of the Sanur beach activities that you should not miss!